viamrobotics/docs/docs/extend/modular-resources/create/_index.md

 1. [Code a new resource model](#code-a-new-resource-model) server implementing all methods the Viam RDK requires in `viam-servers`'s built-in API client of its subtype (ex. `rdk:component:base`).
 Provide this as a file inside of your module, <file>my_modular_resource.go</file> or <file>my_modular_resource.py</file>.

-   Follow these instructions to find the appropriate source code before you start the process:
+   Follow these instructions to find the appropriate source code before you start the process.

    **To prepare to code a new resource model**: